 Right, hello everyone.
 You may have noticed a few other posts pop up on here lately but this one is by me again.
 I, like many of you, was not happy at all when the FIA announced that F1 would be adopting the Halo cockpit protection device from 2018 onwards but no doubt I’ll continue watching next year…

-I’ve come to accept that the sport continually shoots itself in the foot and decided to do an assessment of how the Halo will impact the cars both visually and from a performance standpoint.
+However I’ve come to accept that the sport must do everything it can to improve safety (especially in the wake of Jules Bianchi’s accident) and decided to do an assessment of how the Halo will impact the cars both visually and from a performance standpoint.

 Now, there are a few things you might have missed about the implementation of the device due to the red mist descending.
-Firstly, the teams can paint the flip flop in whatever colour they like and secondly, and most importantly, they are allowed to wrap it in a 30 mm fairing to tidy up the air around it.
-Considering that the Halo is in the firing line of freestream flow around the airbox, the structure mostly hinders the intake of clean air, cooling and flow to the rear wing.
-Other side effects include at least 20 kg extra weight (yes, F1 is getting fatter still) and possibly some disturbances to the air over the sidepod.
+Firstly, the teams can paint the ‘flip flop’ in whatever colour they like and secondly, and most importantly, they are allowed to wrap it in a 30 mm fairing to tidy up the air around it.
+Considering that the Halo is in the firing line of freestream flow around the airbox, the structure mostly hinders the intake of clean air to the ICE, cooling and flow to the rear wing.
+Other side effects include at least 20 kg extra weight and possibly some disturbances to the air over the sidepod.

 The Halo’s basic design will be refined by the FIA between now and the start of 2018.
 In testing teams have pinned it to the tub in different ways, some slightly better looking than others.
 Whether every team will have to fix it in the same position remains unknown.
 The small fairing does however present some opportunities to shape airflow in a more desirable way, although they won’t want too bulk up the tubing much more to reduce blockage and thus decrease drag.